Show Filters

 Originally published in CFO Dive.

 Technology has become more than just a toolset.
-It has increasingly become the backbone of an enterprise, intertwined in all business processes through all organizational functions.
-Leading business software companies have developed solutions that incorporate leading practices and industry requirements into their core, generally available products.
-Despite this, we continue to see companies spend millions of dollars on these technology implementations only to turn them into updated versions of their current platforms.
-Too often, organizations miss the opportunity to leverage these projects as an opportunity to transform how they operate and achieve the intended outcomes of the technology initiative.
-Most recently, we began working with a large manufacturing client in the middle of a multi-year ERP implementation with a projected budget surpassing $100 million.
+It has increasingly become the backbone of an enterprise, with system integration across all business processes and organizational functions.
+Leading enterprise software companies have developed solutions that incorporate leading practices and industry requirements into their core, generally available products.
+Despite this, we continue to see companies spend millions of dollars on these technology implementations only to turn them into updated versions of their legacy systems.
+Too often, organizations miss the opportunity to leverage these business transformation technology projects as a means to drive digital transformation and achieve the intended outcomes of the technology initiative.
+Most recently, we began working with a large manufacturing client in the midst of a multi-year Enterprise Resource Planning (ERP) implementation, which has a projected budget exceeding $100 million.
 How can companies achieve their target outcomes and benefits without excessive spending?

-The key is to be an active partner in the implementation and lead transformation, versus playing a reactive role in design decisions recommended by the system implementors.
+The key is to develop a strong implementation strategy by being an active partner and leading transformation, versus playing a reactive role in design decisions recommended by the system implementors.
 Being an active partner means preparing thoroughly, designing with the future in mind, and driving the change.

 Prepare Thoroughly